yberregu/ELK_Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- Ansible playbook
-The playbook implements the following tasks automatically in seconds:
+- Ansible playbook implements the following tasks automatically in seconds, without without having to physically touch each server.

  - apt install docker.io
--python3-pip
- -Specify a different group of machines as well as a different remote user
+ - python3-pip
+ - Download and Configure elk docker container
-  - name: Config elk VM with Docker
+ - Increases VM memory
-    hosts: elk
-    remote_user: sysadmin
-    become: true
-    tasks:
- -Launching and Exposing the container with these published ports:
+ - Launching and Exposing the container with these published ports:
  `5601:5601`
  `9200:9200`
  `5044:5044`